jmcmichael/gulp-closure-angular-seed/README.md

 - uses Google's latest closure-library
 - provides a couple tasks to test uncompiled and compiled code on Sauce Labs' remote multi-client Selenium grid

+Roadmap:
+- use OnsenUI for start-app UI components
+- move more closure functionality into the gulp-plovrator plugin
+- implement as a Yeoman generator
+- provide generators for states and components

 *WARNING*: The documentation below, unedited from the original nghellostyle docs, is defintely incomplete and may be inaccurate.
-This project is under heavy development, use at your own risk!
+This project is under heavy development, and unsupported - use at your own risk!

 ##### --angular-pass